binarymason/ifocustt/README.md

 Focus gives you a single command: `focus`.
 The beauty is what can happen next.

-You can specify multiple [actions](./lib/focus/actions) in a `.focus.yml` [file](./config/default.yml) in either your project or home directory and the will be run sequentially whenever you need to `focus`.
+You can specify multiple [actions](./lib/focus/actions) in a `.focus.yml` [file](./config/default.yml) in either your project or home directory and they will be run sequentially whenever you need to `focus`.

-This is built with the [pomodoro technique](wikipedia.org/wiki/Pomodoro_Technique) in mind and defaults to 25 minute intervals.
+This is built with the [pomodoro technique](https://wikipedia.org/wiki/Pomodoro_Technique) in mind and defaults to 25 minute intervals.
 If you want to see a log of your `focus` sessions, they are logged to `~/.focus_history`.

 ## Getting the most out of your time.